Drug Rehabilitation Careers: Job Options and Requirements

 Social workers are trained to provide a variety of services that help improve the lives of the disadvantaged.
 Substance abuse social workers provide services similar to a counselor, including group therapy session.
 A social working my also focus on social rehabilitation, the process of integrating clients back into a social life following cessation of an addiction or discharge from a treatment facility.

-The average annual wage for substance abuse social workers in 2012 was $43,340, according to the BLS.
+The median annual wage for substance abuse social workers in 2014 was $41,380, according to the BLS.
 At that time, outpatient care centers employed the most of these workers, though the highest salaries were found in home health care services.
-The BLS projects a 25% employment increase for social workers in general between 2010 and 2020.
+The BLS projects a 19% employment increase for social workers in general between 2012 and 2022.

 Substance Abuse Nurse